IrvingZha0/lab-bcos/docs/Contract Name Service.md

 1. Call 'cns_manager add' again if a customized name is needed.
 2. Leave it for test contract.
 3. Call 'cns_manager update' for bug fixing or upgrade.
-4. Modify the contract's version if previous contrac is still needed (refer to multi-version deployment).
+4. Modify the contract's version if previous contract is still needed (refer to multi-version deployment).

 ```javascript
     //examples of success